 For starters, experts agree that juicing has its place, but to reap the most nutrients, blending is better.
 "If you juice vegetables, you lose the fiber, which is a very nutritious part of the vegetable," clarifies Leigh Tracy, a Registered Dietitian and Certified Diabetes Educator at Mercy Medical Center in Baltimore.
-However, "If you blend them, you are not losing any nutrients."
+However, she continues, "If you blend them, you are not losing any nutrients."

 Still, she warns that fruit and veggie mixes can easily turn into dessert-like concoctions, so it's important to stick with healthy smoothie recipes.
 "What tends to happen with smoothies, however, is people will add more fruit into the shake than they would typically consume if eating it whole, which can lead to more sugar in the shake and higher calories," she says.
 "Even though the sugar is natural, it can still spike the blood sugar."